Afrobeat jazz collective KOKOROKO is in the process of writing and recording their own original compositions.

 KOKOROKO is a band exploring the history of afrobeat and many other West African genres.
-The ensemble’s name comes from the Urhobo word for strong in Nigeria but also means ‘almighty’ in Ghana’s Akan language.
+The ensemble’s name comes from the Urhobo word for strong in Nigeria but also means ‘almighty’ in Ghana’s Akan language or is the name given to the cockerel when he crows in the morning in Twi.
 The links to Ghana do not end there, Kinoshi explained.

 Although KOKOROKO describes themselves as an afrobeat band, this is not exclusively what they play.
 “We will always be focusing our attention on exploring the music of West Africa and other areas of the continent and I don’t think this will change at any point,” said Kinoshi.